oviney/automation-toolbox/readme.md

 # How to use it?
 Start the Container and Get VSCode Running
 - Ensure all the required software is installed (all steps outlined above)
 - Git clone this repo
+- Run the build.bat to pull down the image from docker based on the Dockerfile
-- Execute the powershell script [run-docker-for-windows.ps1](ubuntu-vscode/run-dockerforwindows.ps1), if things work out the first try, this should cause a VS code window to be opened on your local system
+- Now, that the docker container is downloaded, you can now execute the `startVSCode.bat`.
+If things work out the first try, this should cause a VS code window to be opened on your local system
 - Start working with VS code.
 Typically this entails pulling a project from Git or starting a project from skratch.

 # Approach